infracost/infracost/CONTRIBUTING.md

 make test
 ```

-Run tests for a file you added/changed with `-v` and debug log level so you can see and fix any warnings:
+Run tests for a file you added/changed with `-v` and warn log level so you can see and fix any warnings:
 ```sh
 INFRACOST_LOG_LEVEL=warn go test -v internal/providers/terraform/aws/ebs_volume_test.go